thestr4ng3r/chiaki/README.md

 ### Building from Source

-Dependencies are CMake, Qt 5 with QtMultimedia, QtOpenGL and QtSvg, FFMPEG (libavcodec with H264 is enough), libopus, OpenSSL 1.1, protoc and the protobuf Python library (only used during compilation for Nanopb).
+Dependencies are CMake, Qt 5 with QtMultimedia, QtOpenGL and QtSvg, FFMPEG (libavcodec with H264 is enough), libopus, OpenSSL 1.1, SDL 2, protoc and the protobuf Python library (only used during compilation for Nanopb).
 Then, Chiaki builds just like any other CMake project:
 ```
 git submodule update --init
 mkdir build && cd build